 John Prados has been part of some of gaming’s real milestones… Rise and Decline of the 3rd Reich, Army of the Heartland, Campaigns of Napoleon, Panzerkrieg.
 For ATO, he’s delivered award winners like Fortress Berlin and Khe Sanh, 1968.
 Beyond Waterloo sets another milestone that gamers will talk about for years to come.

 This is the Waterloo game serious students of the end of an era have been looking for.
 The 2011 Annual will be a landmark of historical gaming.
 Make sure you get yours now!

-See the map and counters for this game
+See all the components for this new version

 Click here to view the contents spread below (in PDF format) for this issue of Against the Odds Magazine!

 Requires Adobe Acrobat Reader version 6 or later.

 Download the rules for this new edition of Beyond Waterloo (in PDF format).